Metric growth dynamics in Liouville quantum gravity: Infinitesimal generator of the LQG metric growth

 \section{Infinitesimal generator of the LQG metric growth}

 In \ref{sec:stationarity-martingales}, we study how invariance properties of the whole-plane GFF translate in stationarity at the level of metric growth.
 Then, we consider the natural filtration given by the metric growth and associated martingales.
-In \ref{sec:generator}, we consider a shift on (bulk field, boundary field, boundary measure) that we would like to construct and whose properties are motivated by these martingales.
-Finally, we formally compute the infinitesimal generator of the boundary field process (which can also be seen as a process on harmonic functions).
+In \ref{sec:generator}, we consider a shift on (bulk field, boundary field, boundary measure) which generalizes the previous framework and whose properties are motivated by these martingales.
+Finally, we formally compute the infinitesimal generator of the boundary field process (which can also be seen as a process on harmonic functions) in this generalized framework.